MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 <a name="reconnaissance-using-directory-service-queries"></a>

 **Description**
-User and group membership reconnaissance is used by attackers to map the directory structure and target privileged accounts for later steps in an attack.
+User and group membership reconnaissance are used by attackers to map the directory structure and target privileged accounts for later steps in an attack.
 The Security Account Manager Remote (SAM-R) protocol is one of the methods used to query the directory to perform this type of mapping.
 In this detection, no alerts are triggered in the first month after Azure ATP is deployed (learning period).
 During the learning period, Azure ATP profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.

 **Learning period**
 4 weeks per domain controller starting from the first network activity of SAMR against the specific DC.

-Is this alert a **True Positive**, **Benign True Positive** or **False Positive**?
+Is this alert a **True Positive**, **Benign True Positive** , or **False Positive**?

 1. Click on the source computer to go to its profile page.        - Is the source computer supposed to generate activities of this type?
-      - If yes, you can Close the security alert and exclude that computer, it is probably a benign true positive activity.
+      - If yes, you can *Close* the security alert and exclude that computer, it is probably a benign true positive activity.
 2. Check the user/s that performed the operation.
       - Do they normally log into that source computer or are they administrators that should be performing those specific actions?
       - Check the user profile, and their related user activities.
 Understand their normal behavior and search for additional suspicious activities using the user investigation guide.
       - If yes, *Close* the security alert as a benign activity.

-**Scope of breach**

-Understand the scope of the breach:
+**Understand the scope of the breach**

-- Check which queries were performed (for example, Enterprise admins, or Administrator) and determine if  they were successful.
+1. Check which queries were performed (for example, Enterprise admins, or Administrator) and determine if  they were successful.
-- Investigate each exposed user using the user investigation guide.
+2. Investigate each exposed user using the user investigation guide.
-- Investigate the source computer.
+3. Investigate the source computer.

-**Remediation**

-Suggested remediation and steps for prevention:
+**Suggested remediation and steps for prevention**

-- Contain the source computer
+1. Contain the source computer.
-- Find the tool that performed the attack and remove it.
+2. Find the tool that performed the attack and remove it.
-- Look for users logged on around the same time as the activity, as they may also be compromised.
+3. Look for users logged on around the same time as the activity, as they may also be compromised.
 Reset their passwords and enable MFA.
-- Add the exposed accounts to your account watchlist.
-- Reset the source user password and enable MFA.
+4. Reset the source user password and enable MFA.
-- Apply Network access: Restrict clients allowed to make remote calls to SAM group policy.
+5. Apply Network access: Restrict clients allowed to make remote calls to SAM group policy.

 ## User and IP address reconnaissance (SMB)
 <a name="reconnaissance-using-smb-session-enumeration"></a>